Glyburide Side Effects

 Applies to glyburide: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking glyburide:Less common
+You should check with your doctor immediately if any of these side effects occur when taking glyburide:Less common

 - Difficulty with swallowing

 - puffiness or swelling of the eyelids or around the eyes, face, lips, or tongue

 - unusual tiredness or weakness